ProsperWorks/oak/DESIDERATA.md

 ## Encryption Choices

-Encryption is the first extension of OAK since it went live in ProsperWorks's Redis layer on 2016-06-02 and in the S3 Correspondence bodies since 2016-07-06.
+OAK has been live in `ALI` (copper.com's primary web service) in our Redis cache layer on 2016-06-02 and for archiving correspondence bodies in S3 on 2016-07-06.

 There had been only Rubocop updates and nary a bugfix since 2016-07-01.

+Encryption is the first extension since OAK first went live.

 ### Encryption-in-OAK Design Decisions (see arch doc for discussion):